 Next, you’ll be asked to confirm the total number of miles as well as any taxes and fees, while listing the passengers and trip contacts.
 You will then be able to select seats on any United Airlines operated flights, with additional charges for preferred seats or those with extra legroom.Finally, you’ll be asked for payment information to complete the transaction.

 How United Airlines MileagePlus awards are priced

 There are several pricing tiers to MileagePlus awards.
 The first level is Saver Awards, which usually offers the lowest prices.
-These prices are displayed in the United Airlines Interactive travel destinations awards chart for economy, business and first-class cabins.
 All available partner awards are at Saver rates.
 In addition, economy class domestic awards can have lower prices for itineraries of 700 miles or less.

 Hold and waitlist options for United MileagePlus award flights

 Once you’ve selected an itinerary, you have the option to hold the reservation for three to seven days by paying an additional fee for United’s FareLock option.
 You must confirm the ticket within that time, or the hold will expire and the seats will be released.

 There is no general waitlist option for MileagePlus award flights.
 However, you can be waitlisted for a business or first-class award by calling the phone reservations line to book an economy-class fare and requesting to be put on the waitlist for a higher-class seat.

 You will have to redeem the additional miles needed to be added to the list.
 The waitlist will expire 24 hours before departure.
 If a seat doesn’t open up by that time, you will be automatically added to the airport upgrade standby list upon check-in.
 You will then be confirmed for an upgrade on a space-available basis by a United airport representative at the gate once the flight has closed for check-in.
 If a seat doesn’t become available, United will automatically refund your miles.